nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-7-19

+7:00pm Prospect Heights should be functioning as normal now

 6:00am One antenna is down on our PH hub affecting people in the Prospect Heights area.
 We are working on replacing the antenna

 2022-7-15